Thyme is both a cute little perennial and a fabulous herb.

 - It is best to harvest thyme from soft wood that is still green.

-There are two ways to keep it, either leaves are dried, or they are frozen in a freezer.
+There are two ways to keep it.
+It’s possible to either dry the leaves or store them in a freezer.

 In the first case, place collected stems in a dry and ventilated place until they are completely dry.
 After that, they can be ground and kept in a jar for several months.